Find answers to frequently asked questions relating to the Technology Access Programme

 If I am selected to join this programme, can I use the Morello board outside the UK?

-No, all participating companies must comply with Export Control Requirements, in particular by not exporting the Morello evaluation boards outside of the UK, including by providing access to nationals (even if they are employees) from E:1 listed countries.
+No, all participating companies must comply with export control requirements, in particular by not exporting the Morello evaluation boards outside of the UK.

-Does my organisation need to be a UK registered company to enter?
+Does my organisation need to be registered in the UK to enter?

-Yes, your company has to be registered with Companies House and be based in the UK.
-We will consider bidders that hold any legal form of business (e.g. ltd company, sole trader, consortium).
+Yes, your company has to be registered with Companies House and must be based in the UK.
+We will consider applicants with any legal structure (e.g. limited company, sole trader, consortium).

 As a startup or scaleup, do I need to be working in cyber security already?

 No, but you will need to provide detail on the security threat that you would like to experiment against and how CHERI can be used to mitigate such risk.